 News Rack Advisory Committee

 The advisory committee members are newspaper distributors and concerned citizens appointed by the Director of Public Works who meet regarding the pedmount news rack implementation, to discuss policies and procedures and to make recommendations to the Director of Public Works on program needs.
 Check out the News Rack Advisory Committee Agendas and Meetings Minutes.
-Meetings are scheduled 2 to 3 times per year as needed.
-To request meeting notice, send your email address to the Newsrack Advisory Committee.
+Meetings are scheduled as needed.
+To request a meeting notice, send your email to the Newsrack Advisory Committee.

 Box Space Approval and Assignment